DanielTabet/VEP_benchmarking/README.md

 In addition, a `pval.csv` is created in the root folder containing all pairwise predictor comparisons.
 The `pval.csv` included in this repository was generated from the benchmark described in the manuscript.

+## Cohort data processing
+Scripts used to process UK Biobank and All of Us cohort data are included.

 ## Contact us

-If you have any feedback, suggestions or questions, please reach out via [email](mailto:kvn.kuang@mail.utoronto.ca) or open an issue on github.
+If you have any feedback, suggestions or questions, please reach out via [email](mailto:daniel.tabet@mail.utoronto.ca) or open an issue on github.